IDA-HumanCapital/fife_for_spark/docs/user_guide.md

 ### Traditional Methods for Fitting a Survival Curve

 The hardest part about fitting a hazard function is accounting for censoring.
-A particularly famous and simple method of fitting a forecasting model  under censoring is the [**Kaplan-Meier estimator**](https://www.tandfonline.com/doi/abs/10.1080/01621459.1958.10501452).
+A particularly famous and simple method of fitting a forecasting model  under censoring is the [Kaplan-Meier estimator](https://www.tandfonline.com/doi/abs/10.1080/01621459.1958.10501452).
 For each time horizon at  which at least one observation exited, the Kaplan-Meier estimator  computes the share of observations that exited among those observed to  exit or survive at the given time horizon.
 The Kaplan-Meier estimator is defined as:

 .. math::